ANZ Stadium - image credit Elver https://www.flickr.com/people/elver72/

 ANZ Stadium management became concerned about the amount of cardboard waste that was consistently finding its way into the commingled and general waste streams.

-ANZ Stadium received a free waste assessment through the EPA Bin Trim Program.
+ANZ Stadium received a free waste assessment through the Department of Planning, Industry and Environment Bin Trim Program.
 Funded by the NSW Government, Bin Trim helps small and medium-sized businesses identify simple actions to reduce their waste and boost profits.
 Eligible businesses can access a free waste assessment and apply for a financial rebate to help with the cost of purchasing recycling equipment.

 Following the assessor’s advice, ANZ Stadium used a Bin Trim rebate of $20,150 to help with the cost of purchasing 250 large, brightly coloured bins.
 The colour-coded bins provide a simple and easily recognisable waste sorting system that staff and easy to use.
 Now all cardboard waste is removed from the various stadium operational areas to a single collection point by catering and cleaning staff.
 The separated cardboard waste is then transported to a recycling facility at no cost to the stadium.